EL CHATO TORTOISE RESERVE

 • El Chato tortoise reserve opening hours are: 08:00 to 17.30 each day.
 Most visitors plan to spend a couple of hours here to explore the site and enjoy watching the tortoises.
 A small entry fee is charged on arrival.

-• For a quirky and fun photo opportunity visitors can crawl into an empty tortoise shell on display at the ranch, and perform your best tortoise impression.
+• For a quirky and fun photo opportunity visitors can crawl into an empty tortoise shells on display at the ranch, and perform your best tortoise impression.

 • Some tourists combine El Chato Reserve with a visit to Los Gemelos Twin Craters which is also located in Santa Cruz Highlands.
 Taxi drivers will be happy to give you a price including a wait at each site.